tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 }
 ```

-The (programming[^x]) language is required to style the slides, so it can be
+The (programming[^4]) language is required to style the slides, so it can be
 associated to a slide content.

-[^x]: It doesn't have to be a GP PL, like HTML or CSS which are niche languages
+[^4]: It doesn't have to be a GP PL, like HTML or CSS which are niche languages

 `Application Language Support | enum Language`